Finland will promote ambitious emission reduction targets in all modes of transport during its Presidency of the Council of the EU.

 The Council will promote the Commission’s legislative proposals during Finland’s Presidency.
 One of the files on the table is a regulation that would harmonise the EU’s data collection system of carbon dioxide emissions with the system used by international maritime transport.
 In addition, a regulation to reform the energy labelling of tyres will be advanced.

-The events during Finland's Presidency will promote digitalisation and automation in order to achieve low-carbon transport.
+Finland's Presidency will feature events that promote digitalisation and automation in order to achieve low-carbon transport.
 Such events include the Digital Transport Days and a high-level conference on air space management, the Single European Sky conference.

 Carbon-free transport as a goal